mmgen/mmgen-wallet/doc/wiki/using-mmgen/Altcoin-and-Forkcoin-Support.md

 section below.

 You may require other options as well.
-Invoke your daemon with the `--help` switch for more complete information.
+Invoke your daemon with the `--help` option for more complete information.

 #### <a id="a_tx">Transacting and other basic operations</a>